Faith In Action: Kids vs. Global Warming

-- Visit the Kids vs. Global Warming website.
-If the meeting space has Internet access, plan to have participants use a computer to visit the website.
+- Visit the Kids vs. Global Warming website, also known as the I Matter Youth Movement.
+If your meeting space has Internet access, plan to have participants use a computer to visit the website.
 Or, visit the website before the workshop and print relevant pages to show to the group.

 Description of Activity

 Participants learn about Kids vs. Global Warming and practice an earth-friendly activity.